-If you do need to wear multiple hats, the best approach is to segment your week into big chunks, and keep one hat on for a significant time, so you can really achieve something worthwhile.
+If you do need to wear multiple hats, the best approach is to segment your week into big chunks and keep one hat on for a significant time, so you can really achieve something worthwhile.
 Some split their days into two halves, giving ten half-day chunks per week.
-Others divide each half day in two, to create 20 2-hour work segments.
-My own pattern is three sessions per day: 5-9 am, 9-1 pm, 2-6 pm.
+Others divide each half-day in two, to create 20 2-hour work segments.
+My own pattern is three sessions per day: 5-9 am, 9-1 pm and 2-6 pm.
 The trick is to give yourself a single focus in as many of these sessions as you can.

 - Take a break when you change your hat.

 There are two compelling reasons for this.
 The first is that the break marks the change.
 It lets your brain gear down from one role and then gear up for the next.
 The second is even more obvious: a good break will help recharge your mental and physical batteries for the next session.
 Breaks increase productivity way more than the apparent ‘lost’ time.
 Use your hat-change breaks for getting: fresh air, daylight, (these two are particularly important if you work in an air-conditioned, fluorescent-lit white-collar cubicle warehouse), freshwater, movement, and maybe some food.

 - Hand out small hats.

 The more you need to juggle multiple projects, the more important it is that you outsource more of your memory and low-level tasks.
 There is a limit to what you can store and what you can decide on effectively, so to keep you focused on the biggest issues that each hat commands, you need to be able to delegate everything else.
 Corporate and political leaders like CEOs and Governors, Presidents or Prime ministers, are able to swap hats effectively, because they know that, with most hats, they only need to focus on one or two big issues.